The measures taken to protect hearing from harmful levels of acoustic noise.

 The part of a headset that goes over the head (or around the back of it) and supports the earpieces.

-A speaker/pair of speakers worn on, around, or in the ear(s) and used for listening to audio such as music or speech.
+A device consisting of a speaker/pair of speakers worn on, around, or in the ear(s) and used for listening to audio such as music or speech.
 Jabra headphones are equipped with a microphone and can also be used for phone communication.
 See also: 'earbuds', 'earphones', 'headset'.

 The port on a desk phone where you connect a headset.

-Refers to the technologies and standards that are applied to headsets to protect user hearing and safety.
+Refers to the technologies and standards that are applied to Jabra earbuds/headphones/headsets to protect user hearing and safety.

 An office layout, where multiple workers use a single physical work station during different time periods.